openpnp/openpnp/Nozzle-Rotation-Mode.md

 The **Rotation Mode** can now exploit these facts and optimize the way a nozzle rotates between the pick and place.
 This can serve the following purposes:

 1. Support machines that have nozzles with restricted angular articulation, i.e. that cannot articulate the full 360°.
-Machines with a bit more than 180° are now supported, by exploiting the available _relative_ rotation between pick and placement.
+Machines with a bit more than 180° are supported by exploiting the available _relative_ rotation between pick and placement.

     ![rotation-mode](https://user-images.githubusercontent.com/9963310/137022424-6ec3ce82-5983-4ef8-b0e7-890bb6c00898.png)